Hirak-Basumatary/Hirak-Basumatary.github.io/_pages/about.md

 📚 PhD Specialization in Robotics Grasping and AI-Driven Control.

-🔬 My research interests are in bridging Robotics and AI for human embodiment!
+🔬 My research interests are in bridging Robotics and AI for synergistic embodiment!

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.